Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 ‘Good,’ Harry said.
 ‘I don’t want you to.’

 She kissed him again, nipping his lower lip with her teeth.
-‘You aren’t getting the word for the portkey, not until I’m satisfied.’
+‘You are not getting the word for the portkey, not until I am satisfied.’

 The bottom dropped out of Harry’s stomach.
 ‘What happened to me only being fourteen?’